saogregl/sst-prisma-trpc-example/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.

 3. Create a .env file in the project directory with the following contents:

 ```
 DATABASE_URL="YOUR_DATABASE_URL_HERE"
 ```

+5. Change the schema in `prisma/schema.prisma` to match your database schema.
+6. Run `pnpm prisma generate` to generate the Prisma client.
-3. Run `pnpm install` to install the project dependencies.
+7. Run `pnpm install` to install the project dependencies.
-4. Run `pnpm sst dev` to start the application.
+8. Run `pnpm sst dev` to start the application.

 Please note that you may need to configure your AWS credentials and region before you can deploy the application.